AlaMetTyr/Genomic-markers-of-invasiveness/README.md

   `-ft` Start analysis from gene trees in OrthoFinder directory

   `-M msa` Use MSA gene tree inference

+Using 29 full insect .faa files, 50-60GB shuld be sufficient with a 2 day run time over 2 CPUs.

 # Filtering and parsing output for input into cafe5.